erland/pwa-whiteboard/docs/specification.md

 - If there is insufficient storage space, the application should ask the user what to do (e.g., delete older boards).

 ---

+### 5.5 Board Types, Tool Presets, and Policies

+- Each board must have a `boardType` value.
+- The toolbox must be rendered from the board type definition (not hard-coded).
+- The Selection tool must be available in all board types.
+- Tool presets must be supported (multiple toolbox entries pointing to the same base tool but with different default settings).
+- A board type may hide settings in tool/selection panels and may lock certain properties so that:
+  - newly created objects always get the locked values, and
+  - updates that try to change locked values are ignored.

 ## 6. Non-Functional Requirements (High-Level)